-- 6. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) External confirmation Audit evidence obtained as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium. - (b) Positive confirmation request A request that the confirming party respond directly to the auditor indicating whether the confirming party agrees or disagrees with the information in the request, or providing the requested information. - (c) Negative confirmation request A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request. - (d) Non-response A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered.
+- 6. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) External confirmation Audit evidence obtained as a direct written response to the auditor, or by the auditor directly, from a third party (the confirming party), in paper form, or by electronic or other medium.
+Electronic or other medium could include auditors directly accessing information held by third parties through web portals, software interfaces or other digital means. - (b) Positive confirmation request A request that the confirming party respond directly to the auditor indicating whether the confirming party agrees or disagrees with the information in the request, or providing the requested information. - (c) Negative confirmation request A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request.

-ISA (UK) 330 (Revised July 2017), paragraph 7(b).
+&lt;sup>8 ISA (UK) 330 (Revised July 2017), paragraph 7(b).

-ISA (UK) 330 (Revised July 2017), paragraph A53.
+&lt;sup>9 ISA (UK) 330 (Revised July 2017), paragraph A53.